stillwater-sc/dfa-documentation/content/ch3-design/energy.md

 +++
-prev = "/ch3-design/space"
-weight = 5
+weight = 6
-title = "Energy: the how"
-toc = true
+title = "Energy: the how efficient" toc = true date = "2025-01-05T13:39:38-05:00"
-next = "/ch3-design/switching-energy"
-date = "2025-01-05T13:39:38-05:00"

 +++